milosgajdos/vaultops/README.md

 `vaultops` reads **the same environment variables** as `vault` utility, so you can rely on the familiar `$VAULT_` environment variables when specifying the `vault` server URLs and tokens.

 At the moment only `init` and `unseal` commands are implemented.
-The plan is to add many more like `secrets` etc.
+The plan is to add a few more.

 ## vaultops init